On This Page

 By default, ShipperHQ looks at the attributes defined on the parent product, regardless of the attributes defined by the child products.
 The exception is the weight.
 To change this:

-- In your ShipperHQ Dashboard, go to the Websites section
+- In your ShipperHQ Dashboard, click Websites from the Basic Setup section.

-This option will make it so that the attributes defined on the child products will be used and ignore those defined on the parent product.
+This option makes the attributes defined on the child products to ignore those defined on the parent product.

 A product in the cart has been configured with the following options: